 - Seattle has an average of 37.13 inches of rainfall a year

 No city will compare in rain to here.
-However in Seattle they are going to have an average of 19 days of precipitation in January, which means its cloudy and drizzling for weeks on end.
-Whereas Florida gets the tropical downpours like here dropping an avg of 6-7 inches in July through September and they get hurricanes from June through November.
+However in Seattle they are going to have an average of 19 days of precipitation in January, which means it's cloudy and drizzling for weeks on end.
+Whereas Florida gets the tropical downpours like in Hilo - dropping an avg of 6-7 inches in July through September - they get hurricanes from June through November.

 Humidity is something else to bear in mind.
 When moving to a dryer climate everything from your skin to your hair acts differently.
 Sometimes it will settle the tight curls you've had your whole life, but it can also dry and crack skin along with other ailments.

-We have more natural disaster potential than most other places, living on a volcanic island.
+Living on a volcanic island, we have more natural disaster potential than most other places.

 Bear in mind the locals will be as chill as you are about all the hazards here on the island.
 So there's no need to panic, but these should be considered depending on the region.